-- a) the canter is a 3-beat pace where, in canter to the right, the footfalls are as follows: left hind, left diagonal (simultaneously left fore and right hind), right fore, followed by a moment of suspension with all four feet in the air before the next stride - begins b) the canter without light, cadenced - c) the quality of general regularity and the uphill originating bridle with a engagement of active hock of maintaining should be moved into hesitation, and always with and regular strides the canter is judged by the impression, i.e. the lightness of the steps and tendency and cadence from the acceptance of the supple poll and in the the hindquarters with an action - and by the ability the same rhythm and a natural balance, even after a transition from one canter to another.
-The horse should always remain straight on straight lines and correctly bent on curved lines d) the following canters are recognised: Working, Lengthened Strides, Collected, Medium, Extended and including Counter Canter, Simple Change of Leg and Flying Change of Leg.
+- a) the canter is a 3-beat pace where, in canter to the right, the footfalls are as follows: left hind, left diagonal (simultaneously left fore and right hind), right fore, followed by a moment of suspension with all four feet in the air before the next stride begins - b) the canter should be moved into without hesitation, and always with light, cadenced and regular strides - c) the quality of the canter is judged by the general impression, i.e. the regularity and lightness of the steps and the uphill tendency and cadence originating from the acceptance of the bridle with a supple poll and in the engagement of the hindquarters with an active hock action and by the ability of maintaining the same rhythm and a natural balance, even after a transition from one canter to another.
+The horse should always remain straight on straight lines and correctly bent on curved lines - d) the following canters are recognised: Working, Lengthened Strides, Collected, Medium, Extended and including Counter Canter, Simple Change of Leg and Flying Change of Leg.